x81705/IDS6938-SimulationTechniques/Homework3/Readme.md

 ~~~
 CONSTRUCTION/INITIAL CONDITIONS/FIRE EVACUATION SCENARIO
 ANS: I first obtained digital photgraphs
-of the floor plan of the Partnership II's
+of the floor plan of Partnership II's
 first floor.
 I also walked through the
 first floor and the perimeter of the
 building to confirm all office
 locations/exits.
 I then imported the
-image files to AnyLogic, and began
+image file to AnyLogic, and began
 to trace the floor plan.

 After creating the floor plan for